1967 Century City anti-Vietnam War march

-The 1967 Century City demonstrations, also known as the 1967 Century City police riots, was an anti-Vietnam War protest which took place on June 23, 1967, in the Century City neighborhood of Los Angeles.
-Beginning with a demonstration against the war by an estimated 10,000 protestors, the march was soon stopped and LAPD officers began attacking believing that a mob was forming.
+The 1967 Century City anti-Vietnam War march, also known as the 1967 Century City police riot, was an anti-Vietnam War protest march which took place on June 23, 1967, in the Century City neighborhood of Los Angeles.
+Beginning with a demonstration against the war by an estimated 10,000 people, the march was soon halted by a contingent of Los Angeles Police (LAPD) officers who began assaulting the protesters, later claiming that they believed a mob was forming.
 In the end, 51 arrests were made and an unknown number of protesters were left injured.

 Background

 The city of Los Angeles had seen demonstrations in the years preceding with antagonism towards police backlash following the Watts rebellion.
 The Sunset Strip curfew riots, where police and protesters had clashed due to a curfew on youth-and-counterculture-related venues, had shaken the city and influenced the culture.
 Earlier that year, on February 11, a major gay rights demonstration took place outside the Black Cat, a gay bar which was frequently raided and harassed by LAPD.
 The protest was in response to a raid made on New Year's Eve where several patrons had been arrested, and made reference to police antagonism, harassment and violence against LGBT people in the city.
 At the same time as these events, the movement against the Vietnam War began to increase in size; in Los Angeles by 1966, at least one protest had been held by draftees against the war outside military recruitment offices.
 President Lyndon B. Johnson, at the same time, had begun escalation of the war, and was set to work on reelection.